nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 #### Proposed Implementation
 The proposed filter mechanism is facilitated by `FilterCommand` class.
-It extends `Command` and takes in a field that the user wishes to filter the Address Book by followed by a given filter word.
+It extends `Command` and takes in a field that the user wishes to filter WoofAreYou by followed by a given filter word.
 The field is parsed by `FilterCommandParser`.
 A filter word will follow after the keyword to indicate what the user wants to filter out specifically.

 Currently, pet list can be filtered by date, owner name and tag.
-Users can only filter the address book by one field at a time only. `FilterCommandParser` ensure this by throwing a `ParseException` when more than one filter field is entered.
+Users can only filter WoofAreYou by one field at a time only. `FilterCommandParser` ensure this by throwing a `ParseException` when more than one filter field is entered.